Skip to main content

-Singapore's employment dispute process is built around strict timelines.
+Singapore's employment dispute process is built around strict timelines, and the system does not wait for you to be ready.
 Most claims go through TADM mediation and, if unresolved, the Employment Claims Tribunal (ECT).
-Miss the filing window and your claim is time-barred.
+Miss the filing window and your claim is time-barred—regardless of how strong it is.

 If you want the technical rules for counting days, see the Technical Reference page.
 For a worked example, the Employment Dispute scenario shows the timeline step-by-step.